*Is it legal for Americans to travel to Cuba? How?

 Our typical trips are 4 night-5 days and 6 night -7 days.
 We customize longer trips for any part of Cuba or activities

 Typically 6-12, all who have similar interest.

-Trips start at approximately $2050.00 Compared to other Caribbean nations Cuba is affordable.
+Full Trips run from as low as $1000.00 Compared to other Caribbean nations Cuba is affordable.
 Everyday necessities are very reasonable for Americans.

-Airfare, Visa, License or letter of authorization , travel health insurance, guides, airport transportation and day tours, lodging-breakfast, tour entrance fees or lectures fees.
+Visa, License authorization , guides, transportation and day tours, lodging-breakfast, tour entrance fees or lectures fees.

 *Where do we stay?

 We stay in licensed Bed and Breakfasts known as Casa Particulars.
 The Casa's provide a unique opportunity to see and understand the culture of Cuba and the day-to-day life of the Cuban people.
 The landlords are new Cuban entrepreneurs that take good care of their customers as they make a great living working in the tourism industry.
 They make a great living by Cuba standards and want repeat business.
 They are very friendly and while the home homes are generally older, they are spotless clean and provide comfort and great security.

 *Money and Credit Cards?